gregology/gregology.github.io/timeline.md

 ### November

-🎓 Graduated from TAFE with a score of 92.5
+🎓 Graduated from TAFE with a grade of 92.5
 🌏 Launched Gregology.net

 ### July